sphenlee/waterwheel/etc/kube/README.md

 This example will use `minikube`.

-1. First build a release package of Waterwheel:
+1. First build a Docker image and load into the local Docker host:

    ```
-   just package
+   bazel build //:waterwheel_load
    ```

 1. Start minikube: